Papua Beach

 Papua Beach is a beach 1.5 nautical miles (2.8 km) long on the southeast shore of Cumberland West Bay, South Georgia.
-The name derives from "Papua Cove," now an obsolete name, applied for a minor recession of the shore of this beach by the Swedish Antarctic Expedition under Nordenskjold, 1901–04, because a colony of gentoo penguins (Pygoscelis papua) was found there.
+The name derives from "Papua Cove," a now-obsolete name given to a minor recession of the shore of Papau Beach by the Swedish Antarctic Expedition under Nordenskjold (1901–04) after members of the expedition noticed a colony of gentoo penguins (Pygoscelis papua) there.
 The cove was called "Pinguinbucht" on a 1907 chart by A. Szielasko, and the form Penguin Bay appears on some later charts.
 Following this survey in 1951–52, the SGS reported that the beach now described, rather than the cove or bay, is the significant feature for which a name is required.